 Photo trap site for scientific research (© KORA www.kora.ch)

-Confirming the presence of a species and / or identifying indivual animals (© KORA www.kora.ch)
+Confirming the presence of a species and / or identifying individual animals (© KORA www.kora.ch)

 2. Safety shots, or first approach

-Animalscape: Zambezi flood plains below Mana Pools National Park
+Animalscape: Zambezi flood plains downriver of Mana Pools National Park

 A Black-tufted capuchin during early breakfast stops to look up at me

-A major influence on the development of my own style came through time spent in the wild some years ago with my friend and professional photographer from Brazil, Octavia Campos Salles.
-On one side I extended my experience with special and challenging objects and on the other side it uncovered for me how I would look at some situations differently, and as a result, how my photos taken at a sighting would differ from the ones he would take.
-This, I suppose resulted in me becoming aware of a further step towards individuality.
-Towards understanding what I like and want to further about my photographic work.
+A major influence for the development of my own style came from time spent in the wild with my friend and professional photographer from Brazil, Octavio Campos Salles.
+It helped me extend my experience with special and challenging objects and I started to look at situations differently.
+As a result, my photographs captured at a sighting would differ from the ones he would take.
+This, I suppose resulted in me becoming more aware of what I like and want to further about my photographic work.

-From observation and documentation of presence to anticipating and capturing behaviour, I eventually found that it was unprovoked camera interaction I would enjoy most.
-Felids and many other mammals, primates, elephants and some birds, especially macaws and parrots, but also hornbills for example are very good at detecting interaction.
-Especially cats react quite well to careful, non-verbal communication and some of the very wildest individuals actually can be great flirts ;-)
+From observation and documentation, to anticipating and capturing behaviour, I eventually found that it was camera interaction I would enjoy most.
+Many animal species, and especially cats react quite well to careful, non-verbal communication.
+Some of the very wildest individuals actually can be great flirts ;-)

-Further field trips opened up possibilities to experiment, find situations I was looking for and capture images that I would enjoy and consider what I call my preferred style.
+Further field trips opened up possibilities to experiment, find situations I was looking for and capture images that I would enjoy.
 While there are many different types of images in my portfolio, my favourite photographs combine the following qualities:

-I will shortly create a gallery folder containing my personal all time favourites.
-In the meantime, I enclose in this blog a few examples of photographs I particularly like.
+I have created a gallery folder containing some personal favourites.
+In this blog a few examples of photographs I particularly like.

 4 Seconds: this was all the time I had when this female jaguar appeared on the shores of a lagoon in Brazil's Pantanal, from getting the camera ready on a moving boat to capturing this photograph and seeing the cat move on.
 The very last light of the day.